What is TECH 2018

 Since 1990, students and teachers have set up demonstration tables at the Capitol building in Springfield, Illinois, to show elected officials, business leaders, and the general public how technology is being used in schools.

-All schools throughout Illinois are invited to apply to participate in TECH 2017.
-Applications for TECH 2017 were accepted through March 8, 2017.
-School teams were selected in mid-March to represent a balanced distribution between legislative districts, grade levels and curricular areas.
-Preference were given to those projects that demonstrate improved teaching and learning through the use of technology.
-View the TECH 2017 Schools.
+All schools throughout Illinois are invited to apply to participate in TECH 2018.
+Applications must be submitted by Friday, March 9, 2018.
+School teams will be selected in mid-March to represent a balanced distribution between legislative districts, grade levels and curricular areas.
+Preference will be given to those projects that demonstrate improved teaching and learning through the use of technology.